sanchezg/es-movies/README.md

 `$ pip install poetry`
 `$ poetry install --no-root`

+## Tests

+In order to run the tests inside the container, go into it:

+1. `$ docker-compose -f docker/docker-compose.yml run -p8000:8000 core /bin/bash`
+2. `# pytest -sv tests/`

 # Design

 The app is designed using DDD + DI + Repository Pattern.
 In that way, the business logic (domain) is kept splited away from implementation details (DB chosen).